dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

 > A program _flounders_ if there is an atom \[an "atom" in the logical sense, i.e. a positive literal, i.e. a non-negated atomic Prolog goal\]
 > whose truth cannot be proven without making a call to a non-gound negative literal.

-In [The execution algorithm of mercury, an efficient purely declarative logic programming language](https://www.sciencedirect.com/science/article/pii/S0743106696000684) (Zoltan Somogyi, Fergus Henderson, and Thomas Conway, The Journal of Logic Programming, Volume 29, Issues 1–3, October–December 1996, Pages 17-64), we read:

-> _3.6.
-If-Then-Else and Negation_
->
-> The if-then-else and negation constructs in most variants of Prolog and nonlogical
-> and unsound: they can cause the system to compute answers which are inconsistent with the
-> program viewed as a logical theory.
-Some existing logic programming
-> systems such as [NU-Prolog](https://www.researchgate.net/publication/220282520_The_NU-Prolog_Deductive_Database_System) \[link added\]
-> and [Gödel](https://en.wikipedia.org/wiki/G%C3%B6del_(programming_language)) \[link added\] provide logical and sound replacements for
-> these Prolog constructs.
-Unfortunately, these systems enforce safety via run-time
-> groundness checks.
-This effect can increase the run-time of a program by an arbitrarily large factor;
-> if the goals checked for groundness include large terms, the checks can be prohibitively expensive.
->
-> The real requirements for the safety of a negated goal is that the negated goal
-> not export any bindings to the rest of the computation.
-The Mercury mode system
-> can ensure this at compile time, removing the need for any run-time checks.
-The
-> mode system also allows increased flexibility by allowing the negated goal to contain
-> unbound variables that are instantiated by the goal, as long as these variables are
-> not visible outside the negation.
-For example, if one wants to test whether two
-> lists are disjoint, one may use the goal `not (member (E, Xs), member (E, Ys))`,
-> where the variable `E` occurs only inside the negation.
->
-> The rules for if-then-elses are somewhat different.
-Since `(Cond -> Then; Else)`
-> is logically equivalent to `(Cond, Then; not Cond, Else)`, the condition may export
-> its bindings to the then part of the iNthen-else, but not to the else part or to the
-> rest of the computation.

 This all seems to be about the following problem:

 Consider the program: